1001Ferramentas

 What is a Unix timestamp?

-The Unix timestamp (or Epoch) represents the number of seconds elapsed since January 1, 1970 at 00:00:00 UTC.
-It is the universal standard for representing moments in time in computer systems.
+The Unix timestamp, also called the Epoch, counts how many seconds have gone by since January 1, 1970, at 00:00:00 UTC.
+It's the universal way of marking moments in time across computer systems.

 Related Tools